xwhelan/standard-ml-book-learning/README.md

 ## Why Standard ML?

+Static typing requires a shift in mindset, but it makes entire classes of mistakes impossible.
+It's free unit testing.
+I've made type hinting part of my daily practice in writing Python, and is a key part of my own mantra of "don't tell me what it's made of, tell me what it's for".

 [Hindley-Milner type systems](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system)
 are a thing I talk about without really knowing or understanding.
 I want to fix that by going back to the source - the ML language family.
 I think that to understand where we are (like with Haskell or Scala) we must understand how we got here.
 Just like how I had to get at least some C to understand why networking, and Python, are the way they are.